© Ruby Rodriguez · Photography by Claudio Morelli · Roman Rooftop, 2020

 Supply Chain Architecture, Trend Forecasting & Industrial Translation

-The Research: A market-driven audit of global manufacturing capabilities.
-By transitioning from archival study to commercial stress-testing, I executed a dual-track validation of Tier-1 factory precision and omni-channel retail resonance.
-This phase identifies the operational infrastructure required to translate 2,000-year-old design archetypes into a scalable, modern supply chain.
+The Research: This phase identifies the operational infrastructure required to translate 2,000-year-old design archetypes into a scalable, modern supply chain.

 Phase 03 | Brand